EricWangisCool/SeafoodWholeSaler_OMS/README.md

 5. EcPay API integration

 Skills and framework：
-Node.js, AJAX, Restful API, Spring MVC & Spring Data Jpa, Hibernate ORM, Tomcat, Java, GitHub
+Node.js, AJAX, JSON, Restful API, Spring MVC & Spring Data Jpa, Hibernate ORM, Tomcat, Java, GitHub

 Remark: there is a SQL file inside for your import, you may use below account to log in and try our OMS, thank you!<BR>